psuong/FlaskWorkshop/html/README.md

 * add main.css file
 * targetting html tags and changing their attributes
 * color, background color, make the list inline, shrink the image and box the division
+* targetting elements with classes and ids, ie. navbar, footer, etc

 ### More info here